mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_method_subpage_template/index.md

 {{MDNSidebar}}

-> **Note:** _Remove this whole explanatory note before publishing_
+> **Note:** _Remove this whole explanatory note before publishing._
 >
 > ---
 >
 > **Page front matter:**
 >
-> The frontmatter at the top of the page is used to define "page metadata".
+> The front matter at the top of the page is used to define "page metadata".
 > The values should be updated appropriately for the particular method.
 >
 > ```md